 Through your studies you may decide on an area to specialise in.
-This may lead you to further studies, or work experience with a counselor who specialises in this area.
+This may lead you to further studies, or work experience with a counsellor who specialises in this area.
 Like any industry, experience is necessary to be able to gain work and also to work effectively.
 It is advised to initially work supervised by an experienced counsellor so you can learn from them.
 This may be in a volunteer or paid capacity.

 The more work experience or volunteer work you can do while you are studying the better equipped you will be to work as a counsellor when you finish.
-Places like Lifeline offer training, as well as experience in a counseling type role.
+Places like Lifeline offer training, as well as experience in a counselling type role.